edgio-docs/edgio-docs/guides/managed_rule_groups.md

 ## Layer0 Managed Rules

+**Layer0 recommends utilizing this rule group for all WAF use cases.**

 | Rule Name|Description|Log Name|
 | --- | --- | --- |
 |Cross-site scripting (XSS) Body|Inspects the value of the request body and blocks common cross-site scripting (XSS) patterns using the built-in XSS detection rule in {{ PRODUCT_NAME }} WAF.
 Example patterns include scripts such as `<script>alert("hello")</script>`.
 CAUTION: This rule only inspects the first 8 KB of the request body.|`cssBody`|